khofstadter/CS220AU-DP/di-reflection.md

 ### Digital identities
 To help identify and improve my digital identities, I explored
 - [White et al.'s Visitor and Resident (V&R) concept](http://daveowhite.com/vandr/) which

   - says this and that as well as that
-  - and out of these, I found this and that interesting, and therefore researched them further and found this and that, etc.
+  - and out of these, I found this and that interesting, and therefore researched them further and found this and that, etc. interesting in relation to existential risks (or a specific existential risk)

-Note: The module outline has a page on [digital identities](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/blob/main/digital-identities.md) - revise if needed.
-If you can, add more references i.e. not just the one to White et al.
+Note: The module outline has a file on digital identities, revise if needed.
+That file also contains a list of resources to consider e.g. journal papers, documentary films, etc.

 <br>